 The Effects of Phentermine

-Phentermine is a sympathetic amine, which means it is a stimulant very similar to amphetamine.
-Phentermine has one purpose, and that is as a short term pharmacologic (drug) therapy for weight loss in obese patients.
+Phentermine is a sympathetic amine, which means it is a stimulant very similar to an amphetamine.
+Phentermine has one purpose -- as a short-term pharmacologic, or drug, therapy for weight loss in people who have obesity.
 Although approved for only one indication, the effects of phentermine are felt across multiple body systems.
-Phentermine is not to be used with other medications due to potential dangerous drug interactions.
+You should not use phentermine with other diet medications.
+Tell your doctor if you are taking any over-the-counter or prescription medications, vitamins, supplements or herbs before taking phentermine.

 Hypertension

 Phentermine causes vasoconstriction, or tightening and narrowing of blood vessels.
 This causes an elevation in blood pressure.
-The National Institutes of Health advises that phentermine should be used with caution in any individuals with a history of hypertension, including mild hypertension.
-A patient taking phentermine should check his blood pressure daily to monitor for elevation.
+If you have a history of hypertension, including mild hypertension, you should use phentermine with care, checking your blood pressure daily to monitor for elevation, advises the National Institutes of Health website.

 Arrhythmias